PsyNeuLink is an open-source, software environment written in Python, and designed for the needs of

 above) into a single functioning system.
 These are characteristics that are often (at least in the initial

 stages of development) in tension with efficiency (think: interpreted vs. compiled).
-One of the goals for future
+Two priorities for continued

 PsyNeuLink is compatible with python versions >= 3.5, and is available through PyPI:

 All prerequisite packages will be automatically added to your environment.